-6. Compressor Lubrication, Sealing and Cooling
+5. Compressor Lubrication, Sealing and Cooling

-In common with other types of oil injected screw compressor, HSO 4200 series compressors do not possess a built-in oil reservoir (sump) or oil circulation pump.
+HSO 4200 series compressors do not possess a built-in oil reservoir (sump) or oil circulation pump.
 Instead, oil is supplied by a separate external oil support system.

-It is essential to supply the compressor with an adequate supply of clean (filtered) oil at the correct temperature; refer to 7.
+It is essential to supply the compressor with an adequate supply of clean (filtered) oil at the correct temperature; refer to 6.
 Oil Support System.